Natascha2020/Code4Sustainability_APP/README.md

 ## About/Key values

-* You want to spend your free time with great people while doing what you love?
-Awesome, subscribe and code for good!
+* You want to spend your free time with great people while doing what you love?<br/>
+**Awesome, subscribe and code for good!**
-* You want to enhance this open-source project with ideas & skills?
-Awesome, join the team or just fork & commit using feature branch!
+* You want to enhance this open-source project with ideas & skills?<br/>
+**Awesome, join the team or just fork & commit using feature branch!**
-* You know great developers and sustainable projects?
-Awesome, share the platform and help making this world a little better place!
+* You know great developers and sustainable projects?<br/>
+**Awesome, share the platform and help making this world a little better place!**

 ## Stack